brunokoga/Montevideo/magicItems_dir/weapons.md

 **DESCRIPTION**

 This longsword always performs as a _+2 longsword_, but it also has the power to draw the life force from an opponent.
 It can do this nine times before the ability is lost.
-At that point, the sword becomes a simple _+2 longsword_ (with a faint evil aura).
+At that point, the sword becomes a simple _+2 longsword_ (with a faint evil aura.
 A critical hit must be dealt for the sword's death-dealing ability to function, and this weapon has no effect on creatures not subject to critical hits.
 The victim is entitled to a DC 20 [Fortitude](../combat#_fortitude) save to avoid death.
 If the save is successful, the sword's death-dealing ability does not function, no use of the ability is expended, and normal critical damage is determined.
 This sword is evil, and any good character attempting to wield it gains two [negative levels](../glossary#_energy-drain-and-negative-levels).
 These [negative levels](../glossary#_energy-drain-and-negative-levels) remain as long as the sword is in hand and disappear when the sword is no longer wielded.
 These [negative levels](../glossary#_energy-drain-and-negative-levels) never result in actual level loss, but they cannot be overcome in any way (including _restoration_ spells) while the sword is wielded.

 **Construction**

-**Requirements** [Craft Magic Arms and Armor](../feats#_craft-magic-arms-and-armor), _ [finger of death](../spells/fingerOfDeath#_finger-of-death)_; **Cost** 11,528 gp 5 sp.
+**Requirements** [Craft Magic Arms and Armor](../feats#_craft-magic-arms-and-armor), _ [finger of death](../spell_dir/fingerOfDeath#_finger-of-death_; **Cost** 11,528 gp 5 sp.

 **Oathbow**